A command-line tool for launching Apache Spark clusters.

 - Un-resizable clusters: Adding or removing slaves from an existing spark-ec2 cluster is not possible.
 (SPARK-2008)

-- Custom machine images: spark-ec2 uses custom machine images, and since the process of updating those machine images is not automated, they have not been updated in years.
+- Custom machine images: spark-ec2 uses custom machine images, making it difficult for users to bring their own image.
+And since the process of updating those machine images is not automated, they have not been updated in years.
 (SPARK-3821)

 Why didn't you build Flintrock on top of an orchestration tool?